onnx/models/models/semantic_segmentation/DUC/README.md

 Please note that the dataset is under copyright.
 Refer to the [citation](https://www.cityscapes-dataset.com/citation/) page for details.

 ## Validation accuracy
-The accuracies obtained by the models on the validation set are mentioned above and they match with those mentioned in the paper.
+The [mIOU](#metric) score obtained by the models on the validation set are mentioned above and they match with those mentioned in the paper.

 ## Training
 Coming soon.